 OUR People, OUR Hoods, OUR Power!

 UPROSE hosted the 7th Climate Justice Youth Summit on September 20-12, 2019 in NYC.
-The summit kicked off with the #FrontlineClimateStrike, a powerful march in Brooklyn (click here for photos), highlighting the impacts of climate change on Puerto Rico and the Caribbean.
+The summit kicked off with the #FrontlineClimateStrike, a powerful march in Brooklyn (click here for photos from Day 1), highlighting the impacts of climate change on Puerto Rico and the Caribbean.
 The summit is the largest climate justice gathering of young people of color in the country.
 It focused on ways to operationalize Just Transitions.
-This framework, birthed by the climate justice movement, examines ways to move us out of an extractive economy to a regenerative one that respects our people, our bodies, our land and our future.
+This framework, birthed by the climate justice movement, examines ways to move us out of an extractive economy to a regenerative one that respects our people, our bodies, our land and our future (click here for photos from Day 2).
 Given the scope of the climate crisis and our current political climate this is more necessary now than ever.

 As the generation that will be most impacted climate change it is necessary that young people lead on these issues because they affect us the most.
 That is why this summit is important.